Alfonso Maria Fusco: Studies and priesthood

+Baptistine Sisters

 In a meeting with Maddalena Caputo of Angri he realized this strong-willed woman who wanted to enter religious life was the motivator for him to create a religious institute.
-On 25 September 1878 three women and Caputo met at night in Angri and wanted to dedicate themselves to God and His service.
+On 25 September 1878 three women and Caputo met in Angri and wanted to dedicate themselves to God and His service.
 It was with them that the Sisters of Saint John the Baptist was established.

 Postulants entered as well as orphans though it proved too much for the new sisters and their founder.
 Fusco accepted this as a trial God sent to him.
 Bishop Saverio Vitagliano attempted to remove him as the head of the institute based on false accusations; and his own sisters refused to open the door for him of the house on Via Germanico in Rome because of their desire for a division.
 Cardinal Pietro Respighi – the Vicar of Rome – said: "You have founded this community of good sisters who are doing their best.
 Now withdraw!"